 Gotcha!

 You may be fooled into thinking any bug sporting a light is a firefly, but some are not.
-The larvae and adults of “click beetles” belonging to the genus Pyrophorus have two glowing lights on the back of their head and one under the abdomen.
+The larvae and adults of “click beetles” belonging to the genus Pyrophorus have two glowing lights on the back of their heads and one under the abdomen.
 Railroad worms, the larvae of beetles in the genus Phrixothrix, have green lights lined along their body and red lights on their head.
 These groups don’t flash, however.
 Glowing click beetle

 Catching fireflies

 1 The Glow-Worm is a song with an interesting history: It was originally written by Paul Lincke for his 1902 operetta Lysistrata and had German lyrics.
 In the early 1900s, it was translated into English by Lilla Cayley Robinson and used in a Broadway musical, 1907’s The Girl Behind the Counter.
 Then, in 1952 American lyricist Johnny Mercer expanded and revised it.
-It has been recorded by the Mills Brothers and others. |
+The Mills Brothers and others have recorded it.

-2 From Latin lucifer, meaning “light-bearer.” |
+2 From Latin lucifer, meaning “light-bearer.”

-If you see this it must be fall: Black-and-yellow garden spiders |
+If you see this, it must be fall: Black-and-yellow garden spiders

-In your yard: mayflies |
+In your yard: mayflies

-In your yard: Hymenoptera |
+In your yard: Hymenoptera